OpenRailAssociation/rcm-dx/CONTRIBUTING.md

 ### Suggest improvements or new features

 Improvements are desired and contribute to the success of this project.
-To suggest an improvement or a new feature, create a new issue with the label "enhancement", or a pull request.
+To suggest an improvement or a new feature, create a new issue or a pull request.

 ### Participate and decide